keenhenry/keenhenry.github.io/_posts/2025-03-25-image-compression-in-python.md

 ### What

-A lot of images used by my site are JPEG images, they can be easily further compressed.
-The goal is to keep the quality level at around `65%` of the original images, and keep only `15%` quality level for the [LQIP][lqip] version of the original images.
+Many images used by my site are JPEG images; they can be easily further compressed.
+The goal is to keep the quality level at around `65%` of the original images and keep only `15%` quality level for the [LQIP][lqip] version of the original images.

-The choice of `65%` and `15%` was not random; I did some experiments to find out the 'best' **maximum** compression rate which does not produce visually perceptible quality degradation for my site.
+The choice of `65%` and `15%` was not random; I did some experiments to find out the '**best**' compression rate that does not produce visually perceptible quality degradation on my screen.

 I do not want to manually compress images because I have many pictures on the site; I'd like to compress them in one go by a script.
-So, I need find software tools that support JPEG image compression and can control compression quality level (how much data is kept after being compressed).
+So, I need to find software tools that support JPEG image compression and can control compression quality level (how much data is kept after being compressed).